Updated: May 17, 2019

-On October 29, 2018, MDEQ drinking water staff received the results from the September 18 sampling, showing Robinson Elementary School’s drinking water tested over 70 parts per trillion (ppt) for PFOS + PFOA.
+On October 29, 2018, EGLE drinking water staff received the results from the September 18 sampling, showing Robinson Elementary School’s drinking water tested over 70 parts per trillion (ppt) for PFOS + PFOA.
 Results were:

-The MDEQ immediately informed the Michigan Department of Health and Human Services (MDHHS), the Ottawa County Department of Public Health (OCDPH) and the Governor’s Office, and within hours had a call set up to discuss with officials from the OCDPH, Robinson Township, and Grand Haven Area Public Schools.
+EGLE immediately informed the Michigan Department of Health and Human Services (MDHHS), the Ottawa County Department of Public Health (OCDPH) and the Governor’s Office, and within hours had a call set up to discuss with officials from the OCDPH, Robinson Township, and Grand Haven Area Public Schools.
 School leaders at Robinson Elementary School shared the information within the school and the school stopped using their well water and began using bottled water for drinking and cooking.
 Ottawa county officials also immediately began planning to get a longer-term supply of bottled water to the school.

 The rest of the school district uses water that comes from the Northwest Ottawa Water System, which was also sampled on September 18, 2018.
 The results for this system were non-detect for PFOS + PFOA, and non-detect for Total PFAS, in both the untreated water and the treated drinking water.

 Communications on actions related to this location are placed on the MPART website and a PFAS Response webpage set up by Ottawa County.